Scalable {\delta}-Level Coherent State Synchronization of Multi-Agent Systems in the Presence of Bounded Disturbances

 In this section, we consider MAS with agent models \eqref{agent-g-noise-Example} and disturbances

-In the following, to illustrate the scalability of proposed protocols, we study three MAS with $5$, $25$, and $121$ agents communicating over directed and undirected Vicsek fractal graphs are shown in Figure \ref{vicsek-fractal-graph}.
-In all examples of the paper, the weight of edges of the communication graphs is considered to be equal~$1$.
-In the both following examples, we consider $d=0.5$.
+In the following, to illustrate the scalability of proposed protocols, we study three MAS with $5$, $25$, and $121$ agents communicating over directed and undirected Vicsek fractal graphs shown in Figure \ref{vicsek-fractal-graph}.
+In both following examples, we consider $d=0.5$.